 b) Save for the circumstances set out at 12 a) the Grantor reserves the right to terminate this agreement at any time upon giving fourteen (14) working days written notice to the applicant.
 Where notice is given, termination shall take effect at the end of the period of notice.

 c) Where any payment of financial assistance has been made, an amount equal to the whole or any part of such payment may be recovered on demand, where:

-- within the period beginning on the date of this letter and during the economic lifetime of the Project any of the following events occur, of which the grantor must be informed as soon as possible:
+(xii) within the period beginning on the date of this contract and during the economic lifetime of the Project any of the following events occur, of which the grantor must be informed as soon as possible;

-- the applicant ceases to be a subsidiary of any company of which it is a subsidiary at the date of this letter or the applicant becomes a subsidiary of any company of which it is not a subsidiary at the date of this letter.
+(xiii) the applicant ceases to be a subsidiary of any company of which it is a subsidiary at the date of this contract or the applicant becomes a subsidiary of any company of which it is not a subsidiary at the date of this contract.
 The word "subsidiary" shall be interpreted in accordance with the definition in Section 736 of the Companies Act 1985 as substituted by Section 1159 of the Companies Act 2006;

 d) On termination of the agreement, the applicant shall: